RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7ikia/

 Reddit users don't just tolerate it, they choose fiction for entertainment all the time.
-People prize fiction, and avoid nonficiton learning about how Russian information warfare works on social device users. ... ... ...
+People prize fiction, and avoid nonfiction learning about how Russian information warfare works on social device users. ... ... ...
 "The dumbing down of America is most evident in the slow decay of substantive content in the enormously influential media, the 30-second sound bites (now down to 10 seconds or less), lowest common denominator programming, credulous presentations on pseudoscience and superstition, but especially a kind of celebration of ignorance.
 As I write, the number-one videocassette rental in America is the movie Dumb and Dumber.
 “Beavis and Butthead” remain popular (and influential) with young TV viewers.
 The plain lesson is that study and learning—not just of science, but of anything—are avoidable, even undesirable.” ― Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark, 1995

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7j8f9/

-Audiences on Reddit cheer out how this fiction Twitter storytellingis so much better than organized nonfiction learning of how Russian information warfare defeated the USA since year 2013.
+Audiences on Reddit cheer out how this fiction Twitter storytelling is so much better than organized nonfiction learning of how Russian information warfare defeated the USA since year 2013.

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7hi7p/